 Ken and Pat lived in various places, during the 35 years Ken was employed as a Regional Manager with Graco, Inc. The last twenty-one years of his career in Plymouth, MN.
 In 1994 Ken and Pat retired to their Blanche Lake Home in Battle Lake, Minnesota.
 They were also blessed to enjoy 15 years wintering in Arizona.

 Ken had a zest for life and was a wonderful friend to anyone who knew him.
 He enjoyed summer and winter fishing, hunting, golfing, cooking and gardening.
 He will be remembered for his integrity, honesty and loyalty.

-There will be a Celebration of Ken’s Life at a later date in 2022.
 Family requests donations be made to the Kenneth C. Chermak, Sr. family for a memorial to be created in his name.

 Arrangements with Glende-Nilson Funeral Home of Battle Lake